 Many traditional shop fronts appear to survive but some use of uPVC replacements is in evidence.
-Images are shown which detail some better examples and some relatedly poor examples.
-As a rule of thumb any approved works to shop fronts need to respect and reuse original fabric where it exists and to conserve and adapt this in a way that enhances the character and appearance of designated and non-designated heritage assets as well as the character and appearance of the Conservation Area.
-Reconstructions and replacement shop fronts that reflect a traditional style should be avoided.
+Images are shown which detail some better examples and some relatively poor examples.
+As a rule of thumb any approved works to shop fronts need to respect and reuse original fabric where it exists and to conserve and adapt this in a way that enhances the character and appearance of designated and non-designated heritage assets as well as the character and appearance of the conservation area.
+Reconstructions and replacement shop fronts that reflect a traditional style should be avoided, where there is limited evidence for them.
 Contemporary design may be appropriate where it results in enhancement.